 Following this tradition of innovation, the school now offers a new course for 2018 – a Bachelor of Science in Data Science and Artificial Intelligence, aimed at visionary students who aspire to master the demands of integrating the disciplines of computer science and statistics and find innovative solutions to society’s pressing challenges using both data science and artificial intelligence (AI).

-The school ranks 1st in Asia for Computer Science and Engineering in the Academic Ranking of World Universities (2017) and offers you the chance to take your studies to the next level with postgraduate programmes that include an MSc in Embedded Systems, MSc in Digital Media Technology and MSc in Information Systems.
+The school ranks 1st in Asia for Computer Science and Engineering in the Academic Ranking of World Universities (2017), offering you the chance to take your studies to the next level with postgraduate programmes that include an MSc in Embedded Systems, MSc in Digital Media Technology and MSc in Information Systems.

 *Some of the institutions featured in this article are commercial partners of Study International